This course can be taken over one year, full-time (September to September) and part-time over two to three years.

 It has often been suggested that the very idea of literary history – of a narrative that understands, classifies, and explains, the English literary past – is an inherent impossibility.
 The relationship between literature and the history of the time of its creation is an equally vexed and productive question.
 This module will look at the various ways in which literature in the last few centuries has combined with the study of history, with significant changes in the ways in which works of the past are viewed, and also how histories of literature began to be constructed (a history of literary histories, so to speak) paying attention to such questions as the development of the literary canon, periodicity, inclusions and exclusions, rediscoveries, and lack of representation.
 It will also look at the ways in which literary biography, autobiography and life-writing relate to the creation of literary histories.
 This will be a team-taught module, introducing key topics in the area and apply them to a variety of types of literature from different historical periods, and the myriad critical ways in which such literature has been viewed, retrospectively.

 This module introduces the study of the book as artefact.
-Students will learn about methods of construction and compilation, handwriting and early printing techniques, reading marginalia as well as text; they will also be introduced to the benefits and applications, as well as the problems, of applying an understanding of the artefact to the texts contained within.
+You will learn about methods of construction and compilation, handwriting and early printing techniques, reading marginalia as well as text; you will also be introduced to the benefits and applications, as well as the problems, of applying an understanding of the artefact to the texts contained within.

-3) Students take the Dissertation in Creative Writing, which is a major piece of advanced independent work, under the supervision of a specialist in their chosen genre.
+Students take the dissertation in creative writing which is a major piece of advanced independent work alongside a critical essay, under the supervision of a specialist in their chosen genre.